-The OU-3 Interim ROD did not include CDA Lake in the Selected Remedy.
-The OU-3 Interim ROD anticipated that the State, Tribe, federal agencies, and local governments would implement a Lake Management Plan (LMP) outside the CERCLA (Superfund) process using separate regulatory authorities.
+The OU-3 Interim ROD did not include Coeur d'Alene Lake in the Selected Remedy.
+The OU-3 Interim ROD anticipated that the State, Tribe, federal agencies, and local governments would implement a Coeur d'Alene Lake Management Plan (LMP) outside the CERCLA (Superfund) process using separate regulatory authorities.
 The updated LMP was approved in 2009 and implementation has been underway.
-The Upper Basin RODA indicated that a remedy for Lake bed contamination has been deferred contingent on successful management through the LMP.
-The LMP's goal is to manage metals in contaminated Lake bed sediments through a nutrient management plan as well as outreach and education with property owners related to potential impacts of contaminated sediments on water quality in the Lake.
+The Upper Basin RODA indicated that a remedy for lakebed contamination is deferred contingent upon successful management through the LMP.
+The LMP's goal is to manage metals in contaminated lakebed sediments through reduction of nutrient inputs basin-wide from point and nonpoint sources.
+The LMP includes actions related to lake water quality monitoring, coordination among basin stakeholders, education and outreach, and identification of funding sources for lake management efforts.

-As of the summer of 2018, the Coeur d'Alene Tribe asserted that the LMP is inadequate, in itself, as an effective tool to protecting water quality in the Lake and has been in discussions with the IDEQ and the EPA to determine what additional mechanisms/actions are needed to manage the hazardous substances in the lake bed sediments.
-The State of Idaho has initiated a third-party review of lake management data by the National Academy of Sciences (NAS) to help inform an appropriate response to undesirable water quality trends.
-IDEQ staff continues to operate under the LMP as discussions with the Tribe and EPA continue and the third-party review commences and progresses.
+As of the Summer of 2018, the Coeur d'Alene Tribe (CDA Tribe) asserted that the LMP is inadequate, in itself, as an effective tool to protecting water quality in the Lake due to water quality triggers - lead, phosphorus and dissolved oxygen, in particular, being exceeded.
+These triggers were developed by the Tribe and IDEQ in the 2009 LMP and as stated in the LMP, if these triggers were to be exceeded within 10 years after the adoption of the Lake Management Plan, the Tribe and IDEQ would revisit the effectiveness of the LMP and go back to EPA and call for more action to re-address the hazardous substances that continue to remain at the bottom of the lake.
+The State of Idaho initiated a third-party review of lake management data by the National Academy of Sciences (NAS) in 2020 to help inform an appropriate response to undesirable water quality trends.
+A final report from NAS is expected in 2022.
+IDEQ staff continue to operate under the LMP as discussions with the Tribe and EPA continue and the third-party review progresses.
 This work plan includes activities planned for implementation by IDEQ staff.